04 Jan 2018 Ultimate Thailand Island Hopping Guide

 Recommended by: Sarah O’Farrell Fit Travels

 Beautiful Koh Yao Yai could almost be the net if Krabi and Phuket decided to have a tennis match.
-Much larger than its northern neighbour, Koh Yao Noi, but nowhere near as popular, this Thai island offers peace and quiet (which is becoming harder to find in Thailand these days).
+Much larger than its northern neighbor, Koh Yao Noi, but nowhere near as popular, this Thai island offers peace and quiet (which is becoming harder to find in Thailand these days).
 Its name translates to ‘big long island’ but after spending just over a week at a resort here I think it should translate to ‘big long do nothing and relax in paradise island’

 We loved it here as we had the opportunity to discover some deserted beaches and do a lot of relaxing.
 Going for a walk we passed the odd motorbike and the 10 baht bus!
 Yep, you can buy anything from souvenirs to washing-up liquid from the 10 baht bus that circles the island!
 The island’s population (all 8,000 of them!) are predominately Muslim so the Massaman curries here are incredible and I can highly recommend them.